flashnuke/FTPNuker/README.md

 The script sends simple cURL requests with the credentials, and scans the response for success login codes (`225, 226`).

 ### Internal Settings
-You can modify the `cURL` timeout, target port and frequency of echoing inside the bash file.
+You can modify the `cURL` timeout, target port and frequency of progress echoing inside the bash file.

 ## General Notes